How To Create a 5 Year Plan For Your Life

 Do some portion of it right away.

-I know that you want these dreams to come true, or you would NOT be reading this post.
+I know you want these dreams to come true, or you would not be reading this post.

 But action is critical.